Be Wary of "Alternative," "Complementary,"

 The NIH Debacle

 The National Institutes of Health's involvement with "alternative medicine" began in 1991 with creation of a small entity became the Office of Alternative Medicine (OAM) a few years later.
-It's creation was spearheaded by promoters of dubious cancer therapies who wanted more attention paid to their methods.
+Its creation was spearheaded by promoters of dubious cancer therapies who wanted more attention paid to their methods.
 Most of its advisory panel members were promoters of "alternative" methods, and none of its publications criticized any method.
 In 1994, the OAM's first director resigned, charging that political interference had hampered his ability to carry out OAM's mission in a scientific manner .
-In 1998, Congress upgraded OAM into an NIH center with an annual budget of $50 million.
-Today the agency is called the National Center for Complementary and Alternative Medicine (NCCAM) and has an annual budget exceeding $100 million .
+In 1998, Congress upgraded OAM into an NIH center called the National Center for Complementary and Alternative Medicine (NCCAM) with an annual budget of $50 million.
+The annual budget rose steadily to $123 million in fiscal year 2005 and has remained close to that amount since that time .
+In 2014, the center was renamed National Center for Complementary and Integrative Health (NCCIH).

 When OAM was created, I stated: "It remains to be seen whether such studies will yield useful results.
 Even if some do, their benefit is unlikely to outweigh the publicity bonanza given to questionable methods."
-In 2002, Wallace I. Sampson, M.D., editor of the Scientific Review of Alternative Medicine summed up what has happened:
+In 2002, Wallace I. Sampson, M.D., editor of the Scientific Review of Alternative Medicine described what happened during the next ten years:

 It is time for Congress to defund the National Center for Complementary and Alternative Medicine.
 After ten years of existence and over $200 million in expenditures, it has not proved effectiveness for any "alternative" method.
 It has added evidence of ineffectiveness of some methods that we knew did not work before NCCAM was formed.
 NCCAM proposals for 2002 and 2003 promise no more.
 Its major accomplishment has been to ensure the positions of medical school faculty who might become otherwise employed —in more productive pursuits .